emranxec/MyLearning/README.md

 - Maybe you do not want to learn JPQL if you already know SQL
 - You already have the queries written in SQL, and do not have resources/time to port them to JPQL
 ----
-40. what is criteria in hibernate ?
+## Q. what is criteria in hibernate ?

 ```java
 class DBCOnnections{